 Gases and fluids are made up of gazillions of atoms or molecules, yet when we observe them they appear to us as a whole.
 They have features such as temperature or pressure, which we can easily measure without looking to see what every individual particle is doing.
 The kinetic theory of gases goes back to the 19th theory and bridges the gap between the microscopic world of molecules and atoms and the macroscopic world we can easily observe, explaining phenomena such as temperature and pressure in terms of the motion of the individual particles.

 Today, ideas from this theory can be used in many situations that involve a multitude of mobile individual components — be they people, biological cells, or Big Data.
 The field is so relevant that the Isaac Newton Institute for Mathematical Sciences in Cambridge is currently hosting the KineCon 2022 research programme, bringing together some of the best minds in the area.
-As the programme begins we've brought together all our relevant content on this page, and we'll keep adding new content over the next few months.
-Enjoy, and come back to keep up with kinetic theory!
+Find out more with these articles.

 Maths in a Minute: Statistical mechanics — Meet the theory that bridges the gap between the microscopic and the macroscopic using statistics and probability.

 Maths in a Minute: The second law of thermodynamics — Thermodynamics describes phenomena such as heat and temperature, and can be formulated in terms of microscopic particles.
 The second law states that heat always flows from warmer objects to colder ones, never the other way around.
 But it also has a much less mundane formulation.
 Find out more with this article.

 Maths in a Minute: Entropy — Entropy is a central concept in kinetic theory.
 You can think of it in terms of thermodynamics, in terms of disorder, and even in terms of information.
 Here's a brief introduction.